Origin | Head of fibula & posterior surface of fibula Soleal line & medial border of tibia |

 Location & Overview

-The soleus muscle is a muscle of the posterior lower leg.
-It is large and flat located deep to the gastrocnemius muscle.
-It is one of the duo of muscles referred to as the ‘calf muscles’.
+The soleus muscle is a muscle of the posterior lower leg and has the primary role of plantar flexion (extending the ankle).
+It is large and flat, located deep to the gastrocnemius muscle.
+It belongs to a duo of muscles referred to as the ‘calf muscles’.
 The official anatomical term for the calf muscles is the ‘triceps surae’.
-The triceps surae is comprised of the gastrocnemius muscle and of course the soleus muscle.
-Some people also consider the plantaris muscle as part of the calf muscles.
-The muscle bellies of the soleus and gastrocnemius muscle merge together to form the calcaneal tendon (i.e. the achilles tendon) as they approach the foot [1] [2].
+The triceps surae is comprised of the gastrocnemius muscle and the soleus muscle.
+Some people also consider the plantaris muscle as part of the calf muscles too.
+The muscle bellies of the soleus and gastrocnemius muscle merge together to form the calcaneal tendon as they approach the foot [1] [2].

 Origin & Insertion

-The soleus muscle originates from the head of fibula, posterior surface of fibula, soleal line, and the medial border of tibia.
-As the soleus passes distally down the lower leg it merges with the gastrocnemius muscle to form the calcaneal tendon which is also known as the Achilles tendon.
-It then inserts on the posterior surface of the calcaneus via this calcaneal tendon [3] [4] [5].
+The soleus muscle originates from the head of the fibula, the posterior surface of the fibula, the soleal line, and the medial border of the tibia.
+As the soleus muscle extends distally down the lower leg, it merges with the gastrocnemius muscle, forming the calcaneal tendon, also known as the Achilles tendon.
+This tendon then inserts into the posterior surface of the calcaneus [5] [6] [7].

 Actions

 The soleus muscle is able to cause plantarflexion at the ankle joint.
-Plantarflexion involves extending the ankle joint (hinging the ankle joint away from the body or going onto your tip toes).
-The soleus works together with the other calf muscles in activities like running and jumping where [6] [7] [8].
+Plantarflexion involves extending the ankle joint (i.e extending foot away from the body or going onto your tip toes).
+The soleus works together with the other calf muscles in activities like running and jumping where powerful push-off forces are required.
+In addition, the soleus plays a role in maintaining postural stability and balance while standing, as it helps resist the force of gravity and stops the body from falling forward [8] [9] [10].

 Innervation